tauri-apps/tauri-docs/docs/guides/01-getting-started/beginning-tutorial.md

 This information can be beneficial when triaging problems.

-### Recipes

-We've also defined prebuilt configurations called "Recipes".
-They may help you to customize Tauri to fit your needs.
-[See more about recipes][recipes].

 ## Vue CLI Plugin Tauri

 If you are using Vue CLI, it is recommended to use the official [Vue CLI plugin].